What is GDPR?

 Note: this is a guide only and does not replace any legal advice for your business.

 The General Data Protection Regulation (GDPR) comes into force on 25th May 2018.
 We look at what it is and why you need to be aware of the changes.

 The GDPR is a regulation on data protection and privacy for all individuals within the European Union.
 In fact, it is not a completely new law but an update to the 1995 Data Protection Directive in order to reflect the world we now live in.

 The changing ways businesses use individual’s data has been an especially hot topic recently.
 This new regulation aims to make data protection regulations more relevant and comprehensive in today’s world, in order to protect the privacy rights of individuals.
-The scope of the new regulation is broader and goes well beyond EU borders, which is good reason to ensure your business practises are up to scratch.
+The scope of the new regulation is broader and goes well beyond EU borders, which is good reason to ensure your business practices are up to scratch.

 Who does it affect?